isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example, good

-    // ALTERNATIVE A: Use an span
+    // ALTERNATIVE A: Use a span

     // A1: Change parameter type to use span void f(span<int, 10> a, int pos)